 reality.
 Don't force details that aren't there to

 materialize from a passage.

 speculative interpretations and look for the basic

 meaning of the symbol.
-What does the passage say,
+What is the central focus of

 Determine an accurate